 Today’s creative writing prompts deal with creating imagery in writing.
 Each prompt consists of an item, which functions as the inspiration for a larger image.
 You’ll need to paint in the final strokes so the image and its emotional implications become clear.

 As you work through these creative writing prompts, try asking questions about the prompt you’ve chosen and the image it evokes.
 Where is it?
 Who put it there?
 Why?
 Ask questions until the image comes into focus.
 Then use your words to paint the picture you have developed in your mind.

 You can use these writing prompts to create an essay, a short story, a poem, or a quick freewrite.
 You can write a few paragraphs or a few pages.
-Follow the image wherever the image takes you.
+Follow the image wherever it takes you.

 - A pair of baby shoes